Bheem-Works/V-Text-Editor/readme.md

 -- For now this is what we have, well the changes and the update begins the file and this document will also track the changes of it.

+--- Having a problem witht the undo and the redo.
+We have to track the previous positions and the current positions and switch between it.
+--- How to do change that?